omparikh813/Phishing-Hook/README.md

 - Retrieve your API KEY and create an environment variable
 - Use pip to install the "google" and "google-genai" libraries
 -
+- An email to receieve forwarded emails and parse them
+- Retrieve the app password and create an environment variable -
 - VirusTotal stuff